lhenneman/disperseR/README.md

-# This package is under development as well as this readme.
+# This package as well as this readme is under development.

 # What is improved?